Paden City High School: Paden City High School saved in 2010

 In early spring of 2009, rumors started that Paden City High School would be merged with another high school in the Wetzel County School System.
 Every 10 years, West Virginia school districts must submit a Continued Education Facilities Plan (CEFP).
 The plan was constructed by a CEFP committee, made up of selected individuals within Wetzel County.
 Paden City High School and the City of Paden City had no representation on this committee that recommended the closure of PCHS by fall of 2012.
 When rumors started, the Paden City Foundation formed "Project Cornerstone" which was made up of community members, PCHS Alumni, and PCHS Supporters.
 For several months the project worked on fact finding and advertisement for reasons to keep Paden City High School open and operational as a 7-12 high school.
 (The name "Cornerstone" was chosen because the group believes PCHS is the cornerstone of the Paden City Community.)

 A public hearing was held in March 2010 with the Wetzel County Board of Education for purposes of getting an idea of how the community felt about the possible closure of Paden City High.
 35 individuals spoke on the issue.
 All 35 expressed that they wanted to see Paden City High School remain open and operational.
 Well over 1,000 individuals packed the PCHS Gymnasium, including Paden City Citizens, PCHS Alumni, PCHS Parents, PCHS Supporters, Political Officials, also in attendance was over 99% of the Paden City High School Student body as well as many students from Paden City Elementary School.
 The Paden City High School Band was also in attendance and played the PCHS Alma Mater and Fight Song before the hearing began.

 On April 19, 2010 the Wetzel County Board of Education voted 5-0 in favor of keeping PCHS open and operational, and to have the CEFP re-written to state that Paden City High School would remain open and not consolidate with another high school in the county district.

 The Paden City Foundation's "Project Cornerstone" has remained together as a group even after the vote of confidence by the board of education.
 Project Cornerstone continues to work to raise funds and support to recognize the importance of and ensure the future of Paden City High School and Paden City Elementary School.

-Mission statement

-PCHS stands by the thought that "The historical support of "The Wildcat Philosophy" identifies Paden City High School as one whose expectations for students are high.
-It is a school with vibrant and colorful legacy of the past and a window to the future for any who choose to attend."